LyfeCycle/lyfecycle-api/README.md

 ####Add a new user:

-Create a new user with a name, and a home latitude and longitude.
-These coordinates will be used to determine local leaderboards.
+Create a new user with a name, a unique Facebook ID string, and a neighborhood like 'Fenway' or 'Allston'.
 A user is also initialized with a counter for how many miles they've ridden.

 	curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "New User", "homeLatitude": "12.34", "homeLongitude": "56.78"}' http://127.0.0.1:3000/users